agbatakenneth/tech365-teamProject/README.md

 . cd tech365-teamProject

-. # Create and awitch to new branch using your name (replace Agbaken with your name)
+. # Create and switch to new branch using your name (replace Agbaken with your name)

 . git checkout -b agbaken-feature